andela-oojewale/matflights/README.md

 ## Project Website
-Click [here](https://matflights.herokuapp.com/) to see a demo of the matflights app.
+Click [here](https://matflights.herokuapp.com/) to see a demo of the MatFlights app.

 ## Contributing